nomemory/andreinc-site/_posts/2024-11-18-a-function-to-approximate-raising-small-numbers-to-small-irrational-powers.md

 ## The new problem

-The previous problem was cute, but it made me wonder if I can find a way to approximate (small) numbers raised to (small) irrational powers **without using a calculator** (no logarithms and radicals), by relying solely on **addition** and **multiplication**.
-Basically I was looking for a solution where pen, paper and patience are enough.
+The previous problem was cute, but it made me wonder whether I could find a way to approximate (small) numbers raised to (small) irrational powers **without using a calculator** (no logarithms or radicals), relying solely on **addition** and **multiplication**.
+Basically, I was looking for a method where pen, paper, and patience are enough.

 This is primarily a joke, so if you don't want to continue reading, here is the answer: